Nevenall/ghosting-the-edge/03 Gearing Up.md

 If you need to quickly stat-up a piece of gear these guidelines will be super helpful.

-Start with an Average 1 {RP} cost.
+Start with an Average 1 {CR} cost.
 Add upgrades, and subtract downgrades for the final cost rating.

-### Average 1 {RP} Gear
+### Average 1 {CR} Gear

 #### Aspects